msasinowski/react-native-expo-braintree/README.md

 ## Required Setup For 3.0.0^
 This step is required, to finalize if you want to upgrade this package to the newest version 3.0.0^.

-Please follow, the official [Set Up App Links](https://github.com/braintree/braintree_android/blob/main/APP_LINK_SETUP.md) Guide, and make sure that
+Please follow, the official [Set Up App Links](https://github.com/braintree/braintree_android/blob/main/APP_LINK_SETUP.md) Guide, and make sure that all the steps was completed.

 ### Troubleshooting for 3.0.0^
 - Make sure that the domain/url that you added to the AndroidManifest, and is verified as auto-verified AppLink, you can do that by using command from adb